GE CM20EMP

 The GE CM20EMP (also known as CC206 in Indonesia) are diesel-electric locomotives owned and operated by Kereta Api Indonesia (Indonesian Railways Co.) and built by GE Transportation.
 The GE CM20EMPs are multipurpose locomotives, not only for hauling passenger trains (i.e. executive class, business class, or economy class), but also freight trains.

-The locomotives' operations started in 2013, and become Indonesian Railway's main workhorses for hauling trains.
-These locomotives are operates along the Java main line for hauling freight and passenger train, and along South Sumatra and Lampung for hauling freight trains, mainly unit coal trains from Tanjung Enim to Kertapati.
+The locomotives' operations started in 2013 and became Indonesian Railway's main workhorse for hauling trains.
+These locomotives operates along the Java main line for hauling freight and passenger train, and along South Sumatra and Lampung for hauling freight trains, mainly unit coal trains from Tanjung Enim to Kertapati.
 They are double-cabin, and the most active double-cabin locomotives in Indonesia.

 History

 Before there was the GE CM20EMPs, there were older double-cab locomotives used in Indonesia, such as the CC200s (Alco-GE UM 106T), the BB301s and BB304s (Krupp M1500BB), and the BB305s (built by CFD).
 While they were once used for express passenger trains, they are now mostly operated as switchers, and a large majority have been withdrawn.

-In the mid 2000s, the Indonesian State Railways Co. decided to modernize its existing mainline fleet, with locomotives such as the recently introduced CC204s (C20EMP locomotives).
+In the mid-2000s, the Indonesian State Railways Co. decided to modernize its existing mainline fleet, with locomotives such as the recently introduced CC204s (C20EMP locomotives).
 However, with the increasing cost of maintenance, caused by aging and inefficient locomotives, in 2010, the company decided to buy new diesel–electric locomotives to be added to its roster.
 Due to the latest law from Indonesia Government's Ministry of Transportation, every new locomotive should no longer have a 'long-hood' position, to decrease the number of accidents.
 This is related to limited sight of the engineer when the locomotives run on long-hood position.

 By September 2012 the company had signed a contract for 100 locomotives of the CM20EMP type and these were introduced in 2013.
 The locomotives were supplied without bogies ━ the bogies were assembled by Barata Indonesia.
 After arrival in Indonesia, the locomotives were moved to Yogyakarta Workshops to be trialed and tested.